Complete Guide

 - The 3-Year Lookback Rule:

-- Any failure-to-file, failure-to-pay, or failure-to-deposit penalty disqualifies you
+- Any failure-to-file, failure-to-pay, or failure-to-deposit penalty in those years disqualifies the request

-- Penalties that were previously abated still count as penalties assessed
+- Penalties that were previously abated still count as penalties assessed—abatement does not erase the penalty from the compliance record for FTA purposes

 Requirement 2: Filing Compliance